kubestellar/kubestellar/docs/content/direct/architecture.md

 When a new CRD is added, the binding controller needs to start a new informer to watch instances of the new CRD on the WDS.

-The worker pulls a key from queue and creates a GVK Key; if it is a CRD and not deleted:
+The worker pulls a key from queue and creates a GVR Key; if it is a CRD and not deleted:

-- Checks if an informer for that GVK was already started, return if that is the case.
+- Checks if an informer for that GVR was already started, return if that is the case.
 - If not, creates a new informer
 - Registers the event handler for the informer (same one used for all